Band-Pass Filter (Ehlers)

 Compute Band-Pass from slices or candles:

-use vectorta::indicators::bandpass::{bandpass, BandPassInput, BandPassParams};
+use vector_ta::indicators::bandpass::{bandpass, BandPassInput, BandPassParams};

-use vectorta::utilities::data_loader::{Candles, read_candles_from_csv};
+use vector_ta::utilities::data_loader::{Candles, read_candles_from_csv};

-// From a price slice
+// From a price slice (needs enough data for derived hp_period)

 let params = BandPassParams { period: Some(20), bandwidth: Some(0.3) };